RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

 Even if your `view` function knew when the special `div` would first be written, there isn't anything you can do from your `view` function to send a message to a port.
 That can only be done from your `update` function.
-And, it can be done there.
-But, it is an awkward computation.
-Consider the questions you must answer:
+But, it awkward to ask your `update` function to handle this.
+Consider the questions it must answer:

 - Given the current model, will the special `div` already have been drawn?

 - If not, will it be drawn given the new model that I will return?

 In effect, your `update` function needs to answer some questions about what your `view` function is about to do.
+Now, you can imagine doing this.
 Two approaches are possible:

 - You can identify every state transition (i.e. every message) that will make your `view` function draw your special `div` for the first time.

 - You can write a function `willDrawMySpecialDiv` which, given your model, determines whether your `view` function will draw the special `div`.
-Then, apply that function to the current model, to see whether it will already have been drawn, and apply it to the new model you're returning, to see whether it is about to be drawn.
+Then, you can apply that function to the current model, to see whether it will already have been drawn, and apply it to the new model you're returning, to see whether it is about to be drawn.

+Yet both of these approaches have difficulties.
 Identifying all the state transitions that will write your special `div` for the first time can work in simple cases, but it is error prone -- it's easy to miss some of them.

-Using a `willDrawMySpecialDiv` function has its own difficulties.
+Using a `willDrawMySpecialDiv` function has other problems.
 You will need to keep your actual `view` function in sync with `willDrawMySpecialDiv`.
 Worse, in a modular app, the dispatch of your `update` function typicaly depends on the `Msg`, but the dispatch of your `view` function typcially depends on something in the `Model`, such as a `Page` or the like.
-So, reliably determining `willDrawMySpecialDiv` in a modular app requires another round of function dispatch from the top-level of the app down -- it's not a concern that can be handled wholly within a single module.
-(To put it another way, the answer you get to `willDrawMySpecialDiv` may change even if the `update` function in your particular module is never invoked).
+So, reliably determining `willDrawMySpecialDiv` in a modular app requires another round of function dispatch from the top-level of the app down.
+It's not a concern that can be handled wholly within a single module.
+To put it another way, the answer you get to `willDrawMySpecialDiv` may change even if the `update` function in your particular module is never invoked.

 Now, despite these difficulties, particular cases can be made to work -- you just have to think through the particular features of the way your app is organized that